dan1144818442c/7_9_25_Graduation_project/README.md

 over 0.05 = high risk  - bed word from  20 word ()
 0.0125  to  0.05 = medium risk
 These numbers were chosen because they provide a clear separation between harmless, somewhat dangerous, and very dangerous texts - based on tests I conducted on real examples

+Regarding the choice of ENDPOINT
+I chose to retrieve all DOC with RISKLEVEL according to a user request, which I think is most useful to retrieve all those with high risk or rather the medium one
+Another ENDPOINT I made is to receive all DOCs with a risk percentage higher or lower than a number - the user will enter whether they want it higher or lower and also the number/percentage they want.
+This additional ENDPOINT will be added to the DOC club based on the ID received from the user.
+Another very effective and thoughtful ENDPOINT is deleting the entire DOC with LEVELRISK that will be given by the user, for example, if it was decided that it is not relevant to those who have RISKLEVEL NONE and it is a shame about the large amount of space that this DATA will take up, then this way you can delete it and use the space that will be freed up.
+PING - check the connection to ELASTIC